Priscilla Hon: 2025: US Open third round, Wimbledon and top 100 debuts

 Partnering with Anna Kalinskaya, Hon finished runner-up in the doubles at the Brisbane International, losing to Mirra Andreeva and Diana Shnaider in the final.
+At the Australian Open, she came runner-up in the inaugural 1 Point Slam, losing to Omar Jasika in the final.

 In February, she won the singles title at the W75 Queensland International, defeating Leonie Küng in the final.

 Hon qualified to make her debut at Wimbledon, but lost to 18th seed Ekaterina Alexandrova in the first round.
 She also qualified for the US Open and defeated Léolia Jeanjean to reach the second round for the first time.
 Hon then defeated 17th seed Liudmila Samsonova in three sets, recording the biggest win of her career by ranking, at which point her run was ended by Ann Li in the third round.

 Having made it through qualifying at the China Open, Hon defeated Viktorija Golubic to record her first main-draw win at a WTA 1000 event, before overcoming 22nd seed Jeļena Ostapenko to reach the third round, where she lost to 15th seed Belinda Bencic, in three sets.
 As a result of her run at the tournament, she reached the top 100 in the singles rankings on 6 October 2025.